-Let me be honest from the start: Otter.ai and BrassTranscripts solve different problems, and pretending they're direct competitors would be misleading.
-After researching both services extensively—including real-world testing data, user reviews, and technical specifications—here's what the evidence shows about when each one actually makes sense.
+Updated: November 2025 — Let me be honest from the start: Otter.ai and BrassTranscripts solve different problems, and pretending they're direct competitors would be misleading.
+After analyzing both services—their technical specifications, user reviews, and published information—here's an honest comparison of when each one actually makes sense.

 What Otter.ai Gets Right